-We can use a spike recovery on a method blank and a field blank to evaluate the general performance of an analytical procedure.
-A known concentration of analyte is added to each blank at a concentration that is 5 to 50 times the method's detection limit.
-A systematic error during sampling and transport will result in an unacceptable recovery for the field blank, but not for the method blank.
+We can use spike recoveries on method blanks and field blanks to evaluate the general performance of an analytical procedure.
+A known concentration of analyte is added to the blank that is 5 to 50 times the method's detection limit.
+A systematic error during sampling and transport results in an unacceptable recovery for the field blank, but not for the method blank.
 A systematic error in the laboratory, however, affects the recoveries for both the field blank and the method blank.

-Spike recoveries on a sample are used to detect systematic errors due to the sample's matrix, or to evaluate the stability of a sample after its collection.
+Spike recoveries on samples are used to detect systematic errors due to the sample matrix, or to evaluate the stability of a sample after its collection.
 Ideally, samples are spiked in the field at a concentration that is 1 to 10 times the analyte's expected concentration or 5 to 50 times the method's detection limit, whichever is larger.
-If the recovery for a field spike is unacceptable, then a duplicate sample is spiked in the laboratory and analyzed immediately.
-If the laboratory spike's recovery is acceptable, then the poor recovery for the field spike likely is the result of the sample's deterioration during storage.
+If the recovery for a field spike is unacceptable, then a sample is spiked in the laboratory and analyzed immediately.
+If the laboratory spike's recovery is acceptable, then the poor recovery for the field spike may be the result of the sample's deterioration during storage.
 If the recovery for the laboratory spike also is unacceptable, the most probable cause is a matrix-dependent relationship between the analytical signal and the analyte's concentration.
 In this case the sample is analyzed by the method of standard additions.
-Typical limits for spike recoveries for the analysis of waters and wastewaters are shown in Table 15.1.
+Typical limits for acceptable spike recoveries for the analysis of waters and wastewaters are shown in Table 15.1.